Help the Debian Installer team: test the new version of the installer!

 Problems should be reported as an

-More experienced user can help by triaging bugs for upgrade-reports and installation-reports pseudopackages or by proposing texts for problems, which should be documented in the release-notes.
+More experienced users can help by triaging bugs for upgrade-reports and installation-reports pseudopackages or by proposing texts for problems, which should be documented in the release-notes.
 Installer CDs, other media and everything else you will need to install Debian on one of the thirteen architectures supported, are available at the web site.